 Yosemite can also be enjoyed from the comfort of your vehicle, stopping at many of the jaw-droppingly beautiful viewpoints along the way.
 Some of my favorites inside the valley are Tunnel View, Valley View, Lower Yosemite Falls, and Swinging Bridge.
 Olmsted Point and Tenaya Lake (both Tioga Pass Road), and Glacier Point (Glacier Point Rd) are also amazing, but make sure to check if the roads are open first.

 CAPITOL REEF NATIONAL PARK

 Capitol Reef National Park may be one of the least talked about in the park system, but it definitely has its share of natural beauty.
 We first visited the park back in 2017 on our road trip to all of the national parks.
 After that visit, we marked it down as somewhere we needed to get back to and explore deeper.
 We loved it for its striking red sandstone cliffs, deep canyons, and interesting rock features.
-Capitol Reef’s location in south-central Utah means very hot summers and very cold winters, making spring the perfect time of year to visit.
+Because Capitol Reef’s location in south-central Utah means very hot summers and very cold winters, spring is the perfect time of year to visit.